 4. Connect with Your Learning Community

-Your professors and fellow students can help you to prepare yourself for a new start.
+Your professors and fellow students can help you prepare yourself for a new start.
 For example, you can connect with them on social media and get involved in the conversation about the upcoming semester.

 Let’s take Stanford as an example.
-It has an official Facebook page where the learning community converses; also, specific classes have their own, closed social media groups.
+It has an official Facebook page where the learning community converses; also, specific classes have their own closed social media groups.
 Don’t forget about forums at your college or university’s website.
 There, you can meet new friends, find out about upcoming events, and ask for help with something.

 Taking a long break from learning can result in learning loss and a lack of motivation, but you can minimize their impact on you with the tips described above.
-Now, it’s over to you, but remember one last thing: avoid procrastination at all cost because it’s the most common reason why students fail to prepare themselves for a new semester; and refer to GradGuard for assistance in adulting, college life, and all your Tuesday tips!
+Now, it’s over to you, but remember one last thing: avoid procrastination at all costs because it’s the most common reason why students fail to prepare themselves for a new semester, and refer to GradGuard for assistance in adulting, college life, and all your Tuesday tips!